mgiger/PNG/README.md

-# PNG
+# ts-png

-Simple Typescript PNG creation class.
+Simple Typescript .png format creation class.

 Just paste this class into your code and you're living large.